SergioGomezSantos/Inazuma-Team-Builder/README.md

 ## 💾 Save and Team Data

-While logged in, you can save your teams and access a page where you can see all your players, their techniques, and stats for each season and game.
+While logged in, you can save your teams and access a page where you can see all the players of a team with their techniques and stats for each season and game.

 ![Saved Teams](/resources/img/screenshots/Captura%206.PNG)